- Table of Contents

 Cost Management and Risk Mitigation

 Prudent decision-making is essential for cost management and risk mitigation.
 Poor decisions can lead to financial losses, operational inefficiencies, and legal liabilities.
-In contrast, well-informed decisions that consider potential risks and rewards can help organisations allocate resources effectively and protect against adverse outcomes.
+In contrast, well-informed decisions considering potential risks and rewards can help organisations allocate resources effectively and protect against adverse outcomes.
 By integrating risk assessment into the decision-making process, businesses can make strategic choices that minimise vulnerabilities and safeguard their financial stability.

 Table 1: Benefits of decision-making at work